yashkumarsharma/vagrant-selenium/README.md

 There are two options you can set Selenium address of Protractor configuration.

-### If you run Protractor inside the VM which is provided a complete Selenium server and Protractor, use this address
+### If you run Protractor inside the VM which is provided a complete Selenium infrastructure and Protractor, use this address

 ```
 exports.config = {